serega404/ReGml.Backend/README.md

 # What Changed In ReGml

 - Removed the YARP proxy and replaced it with Nginx.
-- Updated the installation and configuration documentation.
-- Added a custom installer and version manager.
 - Added Russian localization of the documentation.
+- Updated the installation and configuration documentation.(ported to Gml.Backend)
+- Added a custom installer and version manager. (ported to Gml.Backend)
-- Supported version start 2025.3 and newer of Gml.Backend.
+- Supported version start 2025.3 and newer of Gml.Backend. (ported to Gml.Backend)
-- Added alpine linux support for the installer.
+- Added alpine linux support for the installer. (ported to Gml.Backend)

 Tested on Ubuntu 22.04+ ([ci](https://github.com/serega404/ReGml.Backend/actions/workflows/regml-manager-tests.yml)), Debian 13, and Alpine Linux 3.23.